Text and photo images

 At Sturgeon Bay, Ontario, in August 1955 we found the nicely trimmed and shining No. 1266, a representative of subclass G5c built by the Canadian Locomotive Company in 1947, performing switching duties.
 In the photograph, the engineer's posture and the position of the valve gear betray the fact that the engine is moving in reverse, backing boxcars onto a siding.

 Although No. 1266 was scrapped in 1962, six of the G5s are extant.
 The best known is probably No. 1293 of subclass G5d, outshopped in 1948 by the Canadian Locomotive Company.
-She was acquired in 1963 by F. Nelson Blount, eventually passing to the Steamtown Foundation, and since 1996 has been owned by Jerry Jacobson.
+She was acquired in 1963 by F. Nelson Blount, eventually passing to the Steamtown Foundation, and after was owned by the late Jerry Jacobson.
 Operated for a time on his Ohio Central Railroad, it is now at the Age of Steam Roundhouse near Sugarcreek, Ohio.

 No. 1246 of class G5c, erected in 1946 by Montreal Locomotive Works, was also acquired by F. Nelson Blount for his New Hampshire operation and then ran in Vermont on his Green Mountain Railroad over former Rutland Railroad trackage between Bellows Falls and Rutland.
 The transparency below was captured by my father, Dr. R. D. Leonard, in the fall of 1970 at Rutland.
 Note that the locomotive has been named "F. Nelson Blount" in honor of Steamtown's founder, who lost his life in a plane crash in 1967.
 Today No. 1246 is displayed at the Railroad Museum of New England in Thomaston, Connecticut.